thitemple/thecodingtemple.dev/_posts/2013-08-25-installing-a-development-machine-with-two-commands.markdown

 PS: I tried to make Visual Studio 2012 to be installed automatically as well, but honestly, there is not much documentation about it and I thought it was not worth the work.
 After all, in this case the only thing needed is to mount an ISO and follow the installation steps.
 For just one application I think it's OK.

-If you were too lazy to go look at it, here's the complete script:
+If you were too lazy to go look at it, here's [the complete script](https://gist.github.com/vintem/6334646#file-dev_setup-ps1).

-{%  gist 6334646 dev_setup.ps1 %}